rimarusama/Machine-learning-housePricing/README.md

-# Machine-learning-housePricing
-This a Project of projection of housing price, using the Linear Regression.

-# Linear Regression with Custom Train-Test Split
+# Housing Price Prediction using Linear Regression

 This repository contains a Python implementation of linear regression with a custom train-test split function.
 This code aims to demonstrate how to perform linear regression using gradient descent, split the dataset into training and test sets, and evaluate the model's performance using the R-squared score.